-MVUAS is a federal initiative that supports the growing Aboriginal populations living in Canada's urban centres.
-Their goal is to improve the social and economic conditions for Canada's urban Aboriginal Peoples through partnerships and collaboration.
+MVUAS is a federal initiative that supports the growing Indigenous populations living in Canada's urban centres.
+Their goal is to improve the social and economic conditions for Canada's urban Indigenous Peoples through partnerships and collaboration.

 Urban Aboriginal Peoples Study: Vancouver Report

-The Urban Aboriginal Peoples Study (UAPS) is a snapshot of the hundreds of thousands of Aboriginal people who now live in Canadian urban centres.
+The Urban Aboriginal Peoples Study (UAPS) is a snapshot of the hundreds of thousands of Indigenous people who now live in Canadian urban centres.